-On the next screen, enter the name for the new schedule and pick the timeframes.
+On the next screen, enter the name of the new schedule and pick the timeframes.
 Note that you can have several schedules, each satisfying a unique requirement in your store.
-In the image below, we have chosen “Brunch” to be the name of our schedule and 10.00 – 13.30 to be the operational time on Weekdays and 9.00 – 14.30 on weekends for the schedule, but you can have anything.
+In the image below, we have chosen “Brunch” to be the name of our schedule and 10.00 – 13.30 to be the operational time on Weekdays, and 9.00 – 14.30 on weekends for the schedule, but you can have anything.
 Click the Save button for the changes to take effect.
 See that you can have different time thresholds for different days on the same schedule.

-Updating a schedule
+Updating a Schedule

 As a store manager, you may at times want to update a schedule to align with your operations.
 When that is the case, you visit the store dashboard and select schedules from the settings menu bar.
 Next, you find the name of the schedule you want to update and click on it.
 This section will show you how to update a schedule to suit your needs with reference to the Sunday Brunch schedule you previously created.